 Donna’s Hoosier Roots and Values

 Representative Donna Schaibley was born and raised in Indiana.
 She graduated from Purdue University with a B.A in education and political science.
 Donna has worked in the administration of two major universities, was a leader on the Board of Trustees of the Orchard School, and served as a substitute teacher in the Carmel Clay schools and as a volunteer in the community.
-She and her husband John have two children, and have lived in Carmel for 25 years.
-Donna believes small businesses are the economy’s driving force and it is the government’s job to create an environment which allows businesses to grow so that they are able to provide good jobs for Hoosiers.
-She also believes Indiana needs to continue to strengthen and secure our schools, and develop and educate its workforce so that people have the necessary skills for today’s jobs.
-You can count on Donna to be a responsible steward of the taxpayer’s dollars and to stand for transparent and efficient government.
+She is a member of the Carmel Rotary Club.
+Donna and her husband John have two children, two grandchildren, and have lived in Carmel for 28 years.

 Donna’s Record of Legislative Accomplishments

-Donna has served the people of District 24 as their State Representative since 2015.
-She has a record of accomplishment in her four sessions in the Indiana General Assembly and she is skilled in using the legislative process to improve the lives of Hoosiers.
-Donna has authored, co-authored, and sponsored numerous important bills which she successfully helped enact into law, including the following:
+Representative Donna Schaibley has a record of accomplishment in her six sessions in the Indiana General Assembly and she is skilled in using the legislative process to improve the lives of Hoosiers.
+In fact, Donna has been selected as the recipient of the 2020 Legislator of the Year Award by the Indiana Trial Lawyers Association.
+Donna has authored and sponsored numerous important bills which she successfully helped enact into law, including the following: